MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks/secure-baseline-aks.md

 Instead of using an imperative approach like kubectl, use tools that automatically synchronize cluster and repository changes.
 To manage the workflow, such as release of a new version and validation of that version before deploying to production, consider a GitOps flow.
-This requires an agent in the cluster to make sure that the state of the cluster is coordinated with configuration stored in your private Git repo.
+An agent is deployed in the cluster to make sure that the state of the cluster is coordinated with configuration stored in your private Git repo.
 Kubernetes and AKS do not support that experience natively.
 A recommended option is